esnaultdev/AnimeUltimeTv/API.md

 #### Parameters

-The search query, must be at least two characters long.
+search: (String) The query, must be at least two characters long.

 #### Example